 - Downloadable Pwned Passwords

 - When using API, the pwned passwords are updated whenever HIBP’s database update.
-Therefore you won’t have to download the offline version and keep it updated.
+Therefore you do not have to download the offline version and keep it updated.

-- When using API, you do not have to store the pwned passwords on the server which equates to more storage space.
+- In addition, you do not have to store the pwned passwords on the server which translate to more storage space (yay!).
 However, you are trading off bandwidth which brings me to the next point.

 - Calling API on client’s browser instead of server

-- There is no interference with the current setup.
-Pwned passwords check is performed as an additional check and other validation can still be performed on the server.
+- No interference with the current setup.
+The check for breached password acts as an additional check and validation could still be performed on the server.

-- Currently there is no rate limit for pwned password, but in the future if rate limit were to be implemented, we won’t have to worry if it is implemented on client’s browser.
+- Currently there are no rate limits for the API.
+However, in the future if rate limit were to be implemented, we would not have to worry since the request is from the user’s IP address.

-- Since the API uses SHA1, we are required to perform a hash on the plaintext password before requesting for API.
-Since the calculation is done on the client’s browser, we have offloaded this calculation to the user’s device.
+- Since the API uses the first characters of a SHA-1 hash, we are required to perform a hashing function on the plaintext password before requesting for API.
+And since the calculation is performed on the client’s browser, we have offloaded this calculation to the user’s device.